 Financing government contracts with a guide for small business owners can be a fruitless search for a funding source who understands your situation.
-At WIP Funding we know how hard and frustrating it can be for a small business owner to find a good company who can finance government contracts.
+Factoring companies know how hard and frustrating it can be for a small business owner to find a good company who can finance government contracts.

 Government agencies at all levels (federal, state and local) purchase a wide range of goods and services in the ordinary course of business.
 If appropriately managed, represent good customers for small business.
-In fact, if you total the government’s spending in the US, this will account for roughly one-third of the annual GDP.
-Making it, in aggregate, on should not ignore a large purchasing sector.
+A total of the government’s spending in the US, this will account for roughly one-third of the annual GDP.
+Making it, in aggregate, one should not ignore a large purchasing sector.
 Having a strategy and plan in place for financing and managing these government sales, from initial contract through payment, is essential for small business owners in ensuring these sales are both profitable, and sustainable.

 Features of Government Sales